ML-Graph/winter-2026-seminar/_lectures/lecture-8.md

 ---
 type: lecture
-date: 2025-05-23
+date: 2026-03-02
-title: Paper Presentation and Project Discussion <br>
+title: Paper Presentation and Discussion
 tldr: "Short text to describe what this lecture is about."
 thumbnail: /static_files/presentations/lec.jpg
 links:
 ---
 **Course Materials:**
-- Paper Presentation - Riya
+- Personalization and Socialization
-- Paper Presentation - Ranjitha
+- Presentation 13
-- Project Discussion
+- Presentation 14